CodeYourFuture/curriculum/content/js3/blocks/composing-elements/index.md

 If we open up the console tab, we should be able to see this element logged in the console.
 However, it won't yet appear in on the page in the browser.

-### Displaying elements
+### Appending elements

-To display this UI element, we need to append it to another DOM element that is already in the DOM tree.
+To display this element, we need to append it to another element that is already in the DOM tree.

 ```js {linenos=table,hl_lines=["15"],linenostart=1}
 const film = {